Manuel Flores (American politician)

 Flores is a noted advocate for government transparency and the development of Chicago's green economy.

 Early life

 Flores was born in El Paso, Texas, but raised in suburban Northlake, Illinois, where he attended West Leyden High School.
-He received his bachelor's degree in political science at Dominican University in River Forest, Illinois, and his law degree from George Washington University Law School.
+He received his bachelor's degree in political science at Dominican University in River Forest, Illinois, and his Juris Doctor degree from George Washington University Law School.
 At GW Law he was awarded honors for his clinical work on immigration and human rights litigation in political asylum cases.
 He went on to work as a congressional aide to Luis Gutiérrez and later an assistant state's attorney with the Cook County State's Attorney Office.

 Political career

 Chicago City Council

 A year and a half after moving to the 1st ward, Flores chose to challenge Daley-backed incumbent Jesse Granato.
 Flores outpolled Granato in the February primary election.
 In the April runoff, Flores was elected Alderman with 5,290 to Granato's 3,717.

 He served on seven Chicago City Council committees: Economic, Capital and Technology Development; Energy, Environmental Protection and Public Utilities; Historical Landmark Preservation; Rules and Ethics; Parks and Recreation; Special Events and Cultural Affairs; and Transportation and Public Way.

 Flores is noted as a champion of sustainability and government transparency, passing several landmark ordinances and initiating programs to develop the region’s green economy.